 and culture is seen much in the district.
 Along with it, the culture of other caste and tribes can also be seen in the district.

 Dress: Generally, two cultural trends can be seen in Baksa district.
 One is general and other is that of tribal people.
 While the General women wear Mekhela Sador and Saris, the tribal people especially Bodo women wear Dokhona.
 All the male people irrespective of caste and creed wear Long-pant while at outdoors and Gamocha when in home.

 Dance: Different kinds of dances are prevalent in Baksa district.
 As there is different kinds of tribes living in the district, their dance is also different.
 While Assamese speaking people's favourite dance is Bihu, Bodos and other tribes have divergent types of dances.
 Varied Bodo dances are- Bagurumba, Kherai, Mwchaglangnai, Daosa-Thwi- Lwngnai, Rwnswndri etc. Adivasi dances are- Jhumoor dance, Karam dance, Domkaich dance etc..
 Nepali dances are- Sangini dance, Loknritya, Khukri dance etc.

 Festivals: Almost all kinds of festivals are celebrated in the district.
-International, National and Local- every festival is celebrated with plumb and gaiety.
+International, National and Local- every festival is celebrated with pomp and gaiety.
 International festivals like Christmas, 31st Dec Night and New Years day is very popular with Christian masses in particular and non-Christian in general.
 National festivals like Durga Puja, Kali Puja, Diwali, Ganesh Puja, Rash Yatra, Saraswati Puja etc. are also celebrated with equal spirit and fervour.
-Local festivals like- Bihu, Bwisagu, Magh Bihu, Magw, Bathou Puja etc. are also observed with plumb and gaiety.
+Local festivals like- Bihu, Bwisagu, Magh Bihu, Magw, Bathou Puja etc. are also observed with pomp and gaiety.